(formerly The Center for the Study of Russia and the Soviet Union)

 (c) There have been changes in Moscow visa registration procedures, which have become almost hopelessly complicated:

 - Residence outside Moscow:

-* In all cases, Russian regulations require you, upon arrival in Russia, to register your visa and residence in the city of your visa sponsor (for us, Moscow).
+* In all cases, Russian regulations require you, upon arrival in Russia, to register your visa and residence.

 * If your principal base will be Moscow but will be making short trips to other cities, in theory you must register each place you visit for more than 7 days.

 * If your principal bases will be outside Moscow, the matter is more complicated.
-You must start in Moscow in order to register.
+You must start in Moscow in order for us to register you.
 Because registration is tied to residence, we can usually register you there only for the period of time you will be in Moscow.
 We have no personnel outside Moscow, so after that, you will be responsible for registering your residence in other cities where you might live.